SanahSidhu/DementiaCare/README.md

 # DementiaCare
-Submission for the DeveloperWeek Hackathon
+Submission for the DeveloperWeek Hackathon - DementiaCareApp